32+ Necessary Virgin Voyages Tips You Need to Know For A Successful Sailing

 Come as You Are Dress Code on Virgin

 Virgin Voyages takes the whole “Freestyle Cruising” thing to a new level.
-There aren’t any strict dress codes, and they ask that you skip the swimsuit at dinner.
+There aren’t any strict dress codes, but they kindly ask that you refrain from wearing swimsuits to dinner.
 They’ve got some fun theme nights, like Scarlet Lady, but joining in is totally up to you.
 You can dress how you like and focus on having a good time.
 It’s all about being yourself and enjoying the ride, so packing should be a breeze.

-While the ship had a relaxed vibe, I thought everyone was pretty well dressed at night at dinner.
+While the ship had a relaxed vibe, I thought everyone was pretty well-dressed at night for dinner.

 Fitness Classes Are Included